-Are the correct resistors for the target application used in the network between SLIC and VINETIC®-2CPE/-1CPE and at the telephone line (tolerance, power rating, pulse power rating)?
-(Chapter 6.6.2.2)
+- Do the protection devices fit to protection requirements? ([5]) - Are the correct resistors for the target application used in the network between SLIC and VINETIC[®]-2CPE/-1CPE and at the telephone line (tolerance, power rating, pulse power rating)?
+(Chapter 3.1.2)? - Is the heat dissipation area (PG-DSO-36 and PG-VQFN-48) electrically isolated from the power supplies?

 Note: Protection tests should be performed at an early development state in order to figure out that the protection circuit is suitable for the application.
-This Hardware Design Guide has no focus on the protection.
-There is available a application note for protection [8].
+This Hardware Design Guide has no focus on overvoltage protection issues.
+Please refer to the appropriate document [5].

-7.2 Layout Guidelines
+6.2 Layout Guidelines